CharlesJW222/FALCON/README.md

 ## 📝 Citation

-If you find FALCON useful in your research, please cite:
+If you find our paper's idea useful in your research, please cite:

 ```bibtex
 @inproceedings{